adshin21/adshin21.github.io/_posts/2025-07-24-running-kubernetes-jobs-with-go-a-practical-guide-with-minikube-and-client-go.md

 > Kubernetes provides a command line tool for communicating with a Kubernetes cluster's [control plane](https://kubernetes.io/docs/reference/glossary/?all=true#term-control-plane), using the Kubernetes API.

-[Kubectl](https://kubernetes.io/docs/reference/kubectl/) is a CLI tool to manage and interact with Kubernetes cluster.
-If anyone had worked with Kubernetes it is a well known tool, although we'll not be using it in this post, but it can help you debug and can save you time.
+[Kubectl](https://kubernetes.io/docs/reference/kubectl/) is a CLI tool to manage and interact with Kubernetes clusters.
+If anyone has worked with Kubernetes, it is a well-known tool, although we'll not be using it in this post, but it can help you debug and can save you time.

-The above YAML file can be used with it to run pod and jobs.
+The above YAML file can be used with it to run the defined pod and job.

 ```bash
 kubectl apply -f my-pod.yaml